QI-CSHL/QuantLabs2026/qi_2026_analysis_lab_manual/Lab05_3D_Image_Analysis.md

     image when you rotate it in BDV?
     If so, can you think of some possible explanations for this?

+### **BigVolumeBrowser**

-- **BigVolumeBrowser** is a modern and powerful 3D volume visualization and rendering tool that takes advantage of GPU aceleration.
+BVB is a modern and powerful 3D volume visualization and rendering tool that takes advantage of GPU aceleration.

 ```{margin} Want to learn more about working with BigVolumeBrowser?
 Check out the [documentation](https://github.com/UU-cellbiology/bigvolumebrowser/wiki), or check them out on [the image.sc forum!](https://forum.image.sc/t/bigvolumebrowser-a-new-3d-multi-volume-mesh-point-cloud-smlm-data-viewer/117764)